 Whether you are planting your first vegetable garden or have years of experience behind you, growing snap beans should be at the top of your garden to-do list.
 Dependable and easy to care for, snap beans are also among the most productive veggies you can grow.
 Snap beans mature quickly, too, and almost everyone – including kids – loves fresh snap beans.

 Not at all!
 Snap beans come in a huge range of sizes and colors, because any immature bean with pods that taste good when “snapped” into pieces is a snap bean.
 Snap beans vary in growth habit, too.
 Pole-type beans such as asparagus bean need a sturdy tall trellis to hold the plants.
 Bush-type beans such as Blue Lake need less up-front set-up and are fast and easy to pick.
 They are good for spaces where you don’t have the height for a bean trellis.

 Snap beans are easy to grow in any warm, well-drained soil, but they must have warmth.
 Wait until after your last frost has passed to set out the plants, then space them about 8 inches apart.
 A double row, in which 2 rows of plants are grown with 12 inches between the rows, will produce the most beans per square foot.
 For a steady harvest all summer, set out a second set of plants 3 to 4 weeks after your first planting.
-Before setting out the plants, mix a 3-inch layer of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs into the soil to add nutrition and improve the soil texture.
-Fertilize snap bean plants when you water them in using Bonnie Herb & Vegetable Plant Food.
+Before setting out the plants, mix a several inch thick layer of compost or Miracle-Gro® Garden Soil for Vegetables & Herbs into the soil to add nutrition and improve the soil texture.
+Fertilize snap bean plants when you water them in using Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food.
 When given a little starter fertilizer and biologically active compost, beans usually need no further feeding.
 By teaming up with bacteria in the soil, beans create their own nitrogen – the most important nutrient plants require if they are to make strong new growth.